ndebuhr/cloud-native-workstation/README.md

 ## Background

-The components in this project are tailored towards my work - you'll need additions, revisions, and deletions to adapt the system to your needs.
-The existing systems are geared towards:
+The components in this project are tailored towards cloud-native application development, delivery, and administration.
+Specific use cases include:
 1. Prototyping cloud-native systems
-1. Developing simple microservices (golang) and landing pages (HUGO)
+1. Developing microservices and microsites
 1. Analyzing data - especially ETL processes with Python and REST APIs
 1. Provisioning cloud infrastructure with Terraform
 1. Managing Google Cloud Platform workloads